-The island capital Charlottetown has a small town feel, but there’s plenty of creativity, great food and history to enjoy and the town makes a central base to explore the rest of the island.
-We visited in June when the weather was just warming up, and here are some of the fun things to do in Charlottetown and Prince Edward Island that we can recommend.
+The provincial capital Charlottetown has a small town feel, but there’s plenty of creativity, great food and history to enjoy and the town makes a central base to explore the rest of the island.
+We visited in June when the weather was just warming up, and here are some fun things to do in Prince Edward Island and Charlottetown that we can recommend.

-1. Charlottetown – Island capital, small town feel
+1. Charlottetown – Provincial capital, small town feel

 In the historic centre, pretty painted houses mix with turn-of-the century-brick shopfronts and Victoria Row (locally just known as The Row) is where everyone seems to end up on a Friday night, having a drink or meal in one of the many bars and restaurants that line one side of the street.